flaviobarros/shiny-wordcloud/README.md

 ## Intented usage:

-This project can used as a start point to build any dockerized shiny app, the could be distributed at any server running docker.
+This project can be used as a start point to build any dockerized shiny app that could be distributed at any server running docker.
 Possible use cases are:

 * Deploy a single Shiny App at AWS, Googlge Compute Engine, Azure or a private server with docker.